garretfick/garretfick.github.io/_posts/2019-04-19-fork-friendly-nodejs-travis-config.md

 fork - I'm not the authority nor do I want to be.
 But I do want things to work for me.

 This means I wanted to publish a scoped package from my fork.
-And I want our builds to be able to depend on my scoped package, while still allowing cloudSploit to publish a package, if they so choose.
+And I want our builds to be able to depend on my scoped package, while still allowing CloudSploit to publish a package, if they so choose.
 Without a little magic, I would have to maintain different build scripts and `package.json` file.

 The default case for NPM and Travis CI don't play nicely in terms of allowing forks, but with a little